 Incisional Hernia is a common complication after major surgeries, about 20% cases of laparotomy goes into Incisional Hernia.1 As time passes with this type of hernia becomes severe and its repair becomes difficult.2 Some more worse condition of Incisional Hernia are bowel obstruction and enterocutaneous fistula.
 To avoid such type of complications elective repair is recommended.3 About 58% recurrence rate was reported in previous literature.
-It was also reported that recurrence rate is very low when prosthetic mesh repair was done and considered as a gold standard treatment.4 rate when compared with primary repair.
-Many repair techniques are used like syblay repair, Onlay repair and laparoscopic intraperitoneal onlay repair (IPOM).
-Among these techniques no one was proved to be superior and more effective than other technique.
+It was also reported that recurrence rate is very low when prosthetic mesh repair was done and considered as a gold standard treatment.4

 Wound infection is another problem of mesh repair.
-In both type of surgical repairs ventral hernia and incisional Hernia type and method of repair is very important especially when prosthetic mesh repair planned.
-Reconstruction of abdominal wall with mesh repair is more effective and less recurrence
+In both type of surgical repairs ventral hernia and incisional Hernia type and method of repair is very important especially when prosthetic mesh repair planned.5 Reconstruction of abdominal wall with mesh repair is more effective and less recurrence